 Foot traffic.
 This is a factor many homeowners neglect to consider.
 Do you have children and pets constantly running around your yard?
 If so, you will need a sod type that can stand up to high traffic.
 Bermuda grass is a great choice for high traffic areas because it is very sturdy and can self-repair.

 Water requirements.
 Rainfall amounts aside, water restrictions have increased over the years.
 Consider the amount of rain your Atlanta yard gets, as well as any potential water restrictions your area typically has before choosing a sod type.

 Yard layout.
 Consider your yard's layout; if you have multiple complex garden beds, keep that in mind when choosing a sod type.
 You want a sod that will grow slowly and not overpower your garden beds.

 Soil testing.
 You should also consider having your soil tested before laying new sod.
 Take a small sample of your soil to your County Extension Service office to determine the condition of your soil.

 Best types of sod for Atlanta yards

-Bermuda grass is probably the most common type of sod used in Atlanta, and for good reason.
+Bermuda grass is probably the most common type of sod used in Atlanta, and for a good reason.
 It is sturdy, as well as being drought and cold tolerant.
 Bermuda grass isn’t a big fan of the shade, so keep that in mind if large portions of your yard are shaded.

 Zoysia grass has a gorgeous deep green color.
 Zoysia sod can handle high amounts of foot traffic, but it can be invasive.
-The four most common types of Zoysia grass are: emerald, Meyer, Ja’mur, and Zeon.
+The four most common types of Zoysia grass are: Emerald, Meyer, Ja’mur, and Zeon.
 Consult a professional to determine which type of Zoysia would work best in your yard.

 Fescue sod is a great versatile sod option.
 Fescue can handle cool weather but also does very well with high temperatures if watered often.
 Fescue likes lots of shade, so keep that in mind when making your sod choice.